mikeivanov/dipper/README.md

-dipper
+Dipper
 ======

-Dump data from SQL databases
+Dipper is a tool for dumping data from SQL databases in a smart way.